-Basically, a rectal temperature is some 0.5 degrees Celsius higher than while an underarm temperature is 0.5 degrees lower than measurements taken by orally.
-Meanwhile, Ear temperatures are a completely different method again and can be up to 0.6 degrees Celsius higher than an oral temperature.
+Basically, a rectal temperature is some 0.5ºC higher and an underarm temperature is 0.5ºC lower than measurements taken orally.
+Meanwhile, ear temperatures are a completely different method again and can be up to 0.6ºC higher than an oral temperature.

-For a newborn baby, specifically the first three months, the best digital thermometer to choose from is a rectal thermometer.
-The goal of taking an accurate temperature reading is to assess how warm it is inside of the body.
-This means that the most accurate measurement will be one taken inside the body, which means rectally especially for newborns.
-While ear and forehead thermometers are also accurate and could be used double checking with a rectal thermometer is advised b most doctors.
+For a newborn baby, specifically the first three months, the best digital thermometer to choose is a rectal thermometer.
+Remember, the goal of taking an accurate temperature reading is to assess how warm it is inside the body.
+While ear and forehead thermometers are also accurate they are not recommended for small babies.
+However, they could be used to double check a rectal thermometer, which is advised by most doctors.

-For babies and children above three months, taking a temperature rectally can be uncomfortable for the baby and difficult for your.
-An ear and forehead thermometer is therefore usually the most recommended by doctors and pediatricians because it is so reliable and accurate.
+For babies and children above three months, taking a temperature rectally can be uncomfortable for the baby and difficult for you.
+An ear and forehead thermometer is therefore usually the most recommended by doctors because it is so reliable and accurate.
 It is also quick and easy to use.
 You just have to press a button to let the device know if you are measuring the temperature on the forehead or in the ears.
-Many doctors however, recommend taking the temperature in the forehead for those below one year old.
-Also choose the ear or forehead thermometer that is hospital grade and with fever alarm.
+Many doctors recommend taking the temperature on the forehead for those below one year old.
+Also choose an ear or forehead thermometer that is hospital grade and with a fever alarm.
 This is a big help for parents who are unsure what temperatures are normal for their baby.

-Doctors however suggest to watch out for any excess dirt or oil could as it could also throw off the thermometer’s measurements.
-So, clean the sensor regularly with rubbing alcohol.
-So generally, the best option for parents is a hospital grade digital ear or a forehead thermometer if you want to use the thermometer for a longer period of time.
-You can use it as early as the first few weeks after birth and until probably your child turns into an adolescent.
+Doctors also suggest to watch out for any excess dirt or oil build up.
+This could also throw off the thermometer’s measurements.
+So make sure to clean the sensor regularly with rubbing alcohol.
+Generally, the best option for parents is a hospital grade digital ear or a forehead thermometer if you want to use the thermometer for a longer period of time.
+You can use it as early as the first few weeks after birth and continue until your child grows older.